ngshaohui/webdev/scratchpad.md

 However, HTML elements can still be added with `innerHTML` so we can trigger `onerror` to run javascript.

-## Counter app example to illustrate HTML/CSS/JS

-Given a simple app built with HTML/CSS/JS it is possible to illustrate what are the core functions of each component.

-This can be demonstrated by removing either or both the CSS and JS components, and demonstrating how the page looks/functions.

-The components can be removed by deleting the code locally and refreshing the page.

-For CSS, it can be deleted via the element inspector as well.

-For JS, it needs us to open the chrome devtools and then the command menu to get the option to disable javascript.

-Ultimately, this should show that the HTML is the indespensible one in the stack.

-Can further illustrate this concept by demonstrating the removal of CSS/JS on the NP webpage.

 ## Instagram example to illustrate img elements

 Can use the images linked at the bottom of NP's website which are linked to the instagram posts.